Fireboltofdeath/rbx-websocket-proxy/roblox/README.md

 bool Success, variant error_or_data unless otherwise specified.
 If Success is false, error_or_data will always be the error message.

+Most functions make HTTP Requests, therefore you should pcall these functions.

 ##### function API.Setup(string Host, int PORT[, string Authentication])
 Host should be the location of your server without any trailing slashes.
 EX: http://my.ip.or.domain